 Arabidopsis thaliana is a small flowering plant that is widely used as a model organism in plant biology.
 Arabidopsis is a member of the mustard (Brassicaceae) family, which includes cultivated species such as cabbage and radish.
-Arabidopsis is not of major agronomic significance, but it offers important advantages for basic research in genetics and molecular biology.
-Arabidopsis thaliana has a genome size of ~135 Mbp, and a haploid chromosome number of 5.
+Arabidopsis is not of major agronomic significance, but its small genome size and ease of cultivation offer important advantages for basic research in genetics and molecular biology.
+Arabidopsis thaliana has a genome size of ~135 Mb, and a haploid chromosome number of five.

-The complete genome sequence of Arabidopsis thaliana was first published by the Arabidopsis Genome Initiative in 2000 and was determined by a BAC-by-BAC sequencing strategy anchored to chromosomes using a variety of genetic and physical maps.
+The current genome assembly of Arabidopsis thaliana is TAIR10, produced by NCBI using data provided by TAIR, based in the Col-0 ecotype.
+It was determined by a BAC-by-BAC sequencing strategy anchored to chromosomes using a variety of genetic and physical maps.

-This browser is based on data from Araport11 gene annotation, a comprehensive reannotation of the Col-0 genome released June, 2016.
+This browser is based on data from Araport11 gene annotation, a comprehensive reannotation of the TAIR10 genome, released June, 2016.
 This annotation annotation was constructed using 113 public RNA-seq data sets along with annotation contributions from NCBI, UniProt, and laboratories conducting Arabidopsis thaliana research.
-Details of the structural and functional annotation steps to generate the Araport11 protein-coding gene set as well as consolidation and annotation of non-coding RNAs are described in this draft manuscript on bioRxiv
+Details of the structural and functional annotation steps to generate the Araport11 protein-coding gene set as well as consolidation and annotation of non-coding RNAs are described in https://doi.org/10.1111/tpj.13415.

 Mappings for probes from the following expression arrays have been added:

-The Arabidopsis variation database was updated in release 36 (June 2017) to the latest 1001 variation data set, covering more than 10 million variant loci across 1,135 samples (Cell 2016).
-The phenotypic data from a GWAS study of 107 phenotypes in 95 inbred lines carried out by Atwell et al. has been retained.
+The Arabidopsis variation database was updated in release 36 (June 2017) to the latest 1001 variation data set, covering more than 10 million variant loci across 1,135 samples.
+The database also includes phenotypic data from a GWAS study of 107 phenotypes in 95 inbred lines.

 CHIA-YI Cheng, Vivek Krishnakumar, Agnes Chan, Seth Schobel, Christopher D. Town.
-2016. bioRxiv.
+2017.
+Plant J.